All photos are from: nasjonalrassikringsgruppe.no

 Outcomes & Impact

-Users feel guided and supported when accessing safety-critical information, reducing stress and uncertainty.
+Users feel informed and guided when accessing safety-critical information.

 Key Takeaways